gisaia/arlas_playground/docs/docs/tutorials/eo_objects/eo_objects_tutorial.md

 With this tutorial, you'll be able to:

+- Obtain a sample of objects detected in Earth Observation (EO) images.
-- Index some EO objects data in Elasticsearch
+- Index the data for these objects in Elasticsearch.
-- Reference the indexed objects data in ARLAS
+- Reference the indexed object data within ARLAS.
-- Create a view of ARLAS-wui (a dashboard) to explore the objects data using ARLAS-wui-hub and ARLAS-wui-builder
+- Create an ARLAS dashboard using a configuration file.
+- Configure the dashboard to visualize the images associated with the detected objects

 ### What will you need ?